 These types of pumps use flexible membranes that hide the pump cavities.
 It is either air-operated or electric.
 Diaphragm pumps are useful for transferring oils and similar hazardous fluids.

 It also ranges in size from industrial units used in permanent installations to small portable contractor pumps used for site jobs.
-Several methods are used to actuate this pump; mechanical linkages, hydraulic fluid, air, etc.
+Several methods are used to actuate this pump: mechanical linkages, hydraulic fluid, air, etc.

-How Does Reciprocating Pump Work?
+How Does a Reciprocating Pump Work?

 The working of reciprocating pumps is quite simple and can be easily understood.
 Power is supplied to the pump system, which allows the crank to rotate through an electric motor.
 There is an angle made by the crank so that the movement of the piston inside the cylinder can be achieved.